 These are the basic build packages available.
 As their descriptions imply the “City” models are intended for general use on public roads, while Industry models are generally used in factories, around plants and other closed terrains.
 Adapting the Fr8 to suit your requirements and regulations is also possible.
 Please inquire.

-The City 8sp is essentially the same as the 3sp above, except with a Shimano 8-speed hub and more powerful Shimano IM81 rollerbrakes.
+The City 8sp is the same as the 3sp above, except with a Shimano 8-speed hub.
 The 8sp hub offers a much wider range of gears for hillier areas, though the spacing between gears is smaller as well.
 You’ll shift more in normal use.
 Not only is the 8sp hub more pleasant to use, it’s also much stronger than the 3sp and thanks to large, thick hub flanges wheels built around the 8sp hubs are much more durable.
-The only difference between the two versions is rear coaster brake (backpedal) on the NR8D and rear rollerbrake (hand operated) on the NN8D
+The only difference between the two versions is rear coaster brake (backpedal) on the NR8D and rear rollerbrake (hand operated) on the NN8D.

-The Fr8 for internal transport, stripped of all but the essentials and as heavy-duty as possible: extraordinarily strong wheels, a single-speed coaster brake, no cables or lights and nearly flat-proof tires.
+The Fr8 for internal transport, stripped of all but the essentials and as heavy-duty as possible: extraordinarily strong wheels, an automatic shifting, 2-speed coaster brake, no cables or lights and nearly flat-proof tires.
 The Fr8 Industry also has a special HD chain, abuse resistant open chain guard and nearly indestructible saddle.